 Guided Reading, Self-Selected Reading, Writer’s Workshop, and Working with Words represent the four different approaches to our Language Arts program.
 Guided Reading lessons focus on comprehension, fluency, and strategies for decoding.
 Self-Selected Reading focuses on helping create an appreciation of literature and independent reading.
 Writer’s Workshop is practiced for the application of concepts learned in other blocks, the joy of writing and sharing a story, editing, and spelling high frequency words.
 Working with Words is designed to enhance phonics, patterns, and spelling word wall words.
 Second grade students will use Language for information and understanding, for literary response and expression, for critical analysis and evaluation, and for social interaction.

-In SRA Math for Grade 2, we use math games, mental math exercises, cooperative learning activities, thinking stories and mastery checkpoints to enhance our daily lessons, practice and review skills, develop problem solving skills and reinforce concepts.
+In 2nd Grade Math, we use math games, mental math exercises, cooperative learning activities, thinking stories and mastery checkpoints to enhance our daily lessons, practice and review skills, develop problem solving skills and reinforce concepts.
 Our goal is for students to be proficient with multi-digit subtraction and addition by the end of second grade.
 We work extensively with fractions and measurement in both the metric and customary systems.
 There is a great deal of emphasis on whole number place value that will extend to later work with decimals.
 Students will also be introduced to multiplication and division and content that continues to enhance their skills in data analysis and probability.
 They should have basic facts through 10 + 10 and the corresponding subtraction facts committed to memory by the end of the year.

 This year Social Studies is rooted in the study of geography and the United States.
 The year starts with a review of all the continents before narrowing down to the continent of North America and then the United States.